nhanb/old.hi.imnhan.com/content/posts/video-streaming-finale-or-why-put-io-is-awesome.md

 It also has a open source third-party [Android app][1] that lets me browse and stream via mpv-android.
-As icing on the cake, this app supports casting to Chromecast-enabled TVs - everything This Works (tm).
+As icing on the cake, this app supports casting to Chromecast-enabled TVs - everything Just Works (tm).

 The above is only possible because put.io exposes a powerful, well-documented API for everyone to play with.